OjasStark7/TMR_SNN_LIF/README.md

 # TMR_SNN_LIF
-Verilog Implementation of a TMR Spiking Neural Network (SNN) on FPGA (Q8.8 Fixed Point) using LIF neuron model.
+Verilog Implementation of a TMR Spiking Neural Network (SNN) on FPGA (Q8.8 Fixed Point) using an LIF neuron model.

 This project implements a Triple Modular Redundancy (TMR) Spiking Neural Network (SNN) using the Leaky Integrate-and-Fire (LIF) neuron model on an FPGA using Verilog.
 The implementation uses Q8.8 fixed-point arithmetic for efficient hardware computation.